 The Sustainable and Eco-Friendly Nature of By-Products

+The human food industry typically does not use the parts of the slaughtered animal that make up by-products.
 They are the leftovers of our own food, making their use in pet food a more sustainable and eco-friendly option.

 The Range of By-Product Ingredients